 A bag or two of store-bought salad adds something fresh without any of the work.

 A cheese bread or other garlic bread is filling and delicious and always a great option to serve with pasta dishes.
+Plus you can typically make a lot at once.

 Of course, any of these celebration dinner ideas can be homemade but serving store-bought items is perfect for those nights where you are short on time and energy.